 As far as I know the Omega/Aleph local box mechanism is mostly in those engines in order to support repetitive quotes.
 In LuaT_EX this mechanism has been made more robust and in LuaMetaT_EX it became more tightly integrated in the paragraph properties.
-In order for it to be a more generic useful feature it got more features.
+In order for it to be more generic and useful, it got more features.
 For instance it is a bit painful to manage with respect to grouping (which is a reason why it's not that much used).
-The most interesting property is that the dimensions are taking into account when a paragraph is broken into lines.
+The most interesting property is that the dimensions are taken into account when a paragraph is broken into lines.